0x4xel/HTNotes/README.md

 1. Open obsidian and select *open existing vault*
 2. Select the folder HTB under HTNotes
 3. IMPORTANT: When prompt open asking for permisions, press enable.
-This vault has preconfigured plugins that is needed to work properly
+This vault has preconfigured plugins that are needed to work properly

-Note: Consider that HTB folder will be the main vault folder, so scripts must be under HTNotes and will need `execute privileges` with current user to keep working.
+Note: Consider that HTB folder will be the main vault folder, so scripts must be under HTNotes and will need `execution privileges` with current user to keep working.

 ## Usage